YasheerahYaqoot/acm_project/README.md

 - Sliding Mode Control for a Quadcopter
 - Model Predictive Control for the ground locomotion of a Multi-Limb Morphogenetic UAV 'MorphoGear'

 The applied controllers were coded in python and the results were verified through graphic simulations shown in the results section.
-After that, the controllers were tested in a Unity Environment to visualize the motion of the robotic vehicles.
+After that, the controllers were tested in a Unity Environment using ROS (Robot Operating Software) to visualize the motion of the robotic vehicles.

 ---